How to Decline Invitations!

 Doing so, will allow you to speak your truth and say what you need, and you’ll feel less resentment.

 Watch “Kim Chat Live” for script ideas:

-To Recap – 10 Scripts that Might Help!
+To Recap – 10 Helpful Scripts!

 - Let’s say a friend wants to meet for dinner, but you’ve planned a quiet night in.
 A good response is, “thank you so much for inviting me, maybe another time“.
 You can also say, “I have a quiet night planned at home, but thanks for the invite“.

 - How about if a well-meaning friend tells you that they think you’d look better wearing red lipstick, but you truly don’t like red lipstick or the way it looks on you?
 You could say, “oh red’s really not my color, I think I’ll stick with my pink, but thank you so much for the suggestion“.

 - What if someone asks a personal question that you don’t want to answer because it’s kind of private?
 You could say, “I’m really not comfortable answering that question“.

 - How about someone long-winded wanting to chat on the phone.
 You could say “sure, but I only have 15 minutes“.
 You could also say, “I’m not available right now, how about if we chat later“?

 - What if someone asks “why don’t you drink or why don’t you eat meat”?
 You could say “because I like to feel healthy, or it’s not good for me”.

 - If someone wants to have a difficult (on the spot) discussion (maybe before bed), you could say “I’m not prepared for this, could we please talk about this another time“.
 You could also say “this conversation has the potential to upset me and I don’t want it to disrupt my sleep, could we speak in the morning“?